 These metrics reveal whether you missed, hit, or exceeded your targets for the campaign.
 Even if you didn’t achieve your goal, you need these numbers to identify how you can improve in the future.

 However, these insights are only as accurate as the data you collect.
-This is why tracking every interaction from every communication channel and properly attributing conversions is important.
+This is why it’s so important to track every interaction from every communication channel and properly attribute conversions.
 Because this process can be complicated, it’s worth working with the professionals at a nonprofit marketing agency to stay on top of your marketing data.

-A marketing agency that specializes in serving mission-driven organizations can help you build a strong, data-driven marketing plan that considers every aspect of your mission, supporters’ preferences, and market conditions.
-Allegiance Group + Pursuant has a team of more than 200 marketing professionals who are dedicated to helping organizations like yours do good.
+A marketing agency specializing in serving mission-driven organizations can help you build a strong, data-driven marketing plan that considers every aspect of your mission, supporters’ preferences, and market conditions.
+AGP has a team of over 200 marketing professionals dedicated to helping organizations like yours do good.

 We offer a comprehensive suite of services, including digital marketing, direct mail, website and app development, analytics, and more.
 Our strategy and planning services set your campaigns up for success by: